immutant/immutant/docs/guides/logging.md

 Once you disable the logging subsystem, you can now provide a custom `logback.xml` as we discussed above, with one important difference - the `logback.xml` must reside in the war file instead of simply on the application's classpath.
-Therefore, you'll also need to put your `logback.xml` in `war-resources/WEB-INF/lib/`.
+Therefore, you'll need to put your `logback.xml` in `war-resources/WEB-INF/lib/`.

-You can also still provide an alternate SLF4J implementation as we did above, but any configuration for it (`log4j.xml`, etc.), will need to be in `WEB-INF/lib` as well.
+You can also still provide an alternate SLF4J implementation as we did above, but any configuration for it (`log4j.xml`, etc.), will need to be in `war-resources/WEB-INF/lib` as well.

 Now, regenerate your war file, and you should be good to go.
 For more information on running your application in WildFly, see our